LOCEN IN BRIEF

 Humans: Parkinson's Disease, Alzheimer's Disease, Autism Spectrum Disorder, Post-Traumatic Stress Disorder, Substace and Behavioural Dependencies

-LOCEN investigates cumulative open-ended learning using two methodological approaches: (a) developmental robotics, focussed on building useful robots; (b) computational embodied neuroscience, focussed on understanding brain and behaviour of animals.
+LOCEN investigates cumulative open-ended learning using two methodological approaches: (a) Developmental and Autonomous Robotics, focussed on building useful robots; (b) Computational Embodied Neuroscience, focussed on understanding how brain learns and produces behaviour in animals.

 The group uses these approaches to investigate two distinct but related sets of topics and problems.